flutter/website/src/docs/index.md

 The Flutter 1.7 release includes the new [RangeSlider]({{site.api}}/flutter/material/RangeSlider-class.html) component, which allows the user to select both the upper and lower endpoints in a range of values.
-Look for an article later this week on the [Flutter Medium Publication]({{site.flutter-medium}}) about this new component and how to customize it.
+For more information, see [Material RangeSlider in Flutter]({{site.flutter-medium}}/material-range-slider-in-flutter-a285c6e3447d) on the [Flutter Medium Publication]({{site.flutter-medium}}) about this new component and how to customize it.